freeCodeCamp/camperchan/README.md

    ![PNG - Bot Created Successfully](../media/created-bot.png?raw=true)
 7) Now pressing the "Copy" button will copy your `Token` to your clipboard.

-...and that's it!
+...and that is all!

+## Restricting Bot Access to Channels

+For testing purposes, you may wish to restrict the bot's access to specific channels.

+When you add the bot to your Discord server, the system will automatically create a role for that bot.
+In order to restrict access to channels, it is important that the bot and bot role do **not** have the "Administrator" permission (this overrides channel-specific permissions).

+For each channel you want keep the bot *out* of, you need to do the following:

+1. Select the gear icon next to the channel.
+2. Select "Permissions".
+3. Next to the Roles/Members, click the `+` icon.
+4. Add the bot's role.
+5. The added role should now be selected.
+6. To the right, go through the permissions list and set each permission to the red "X".
+   The most important permissions to turn off are "Read message history", "Read messages", and "Send messages".
+7. Save your changes!
+The Discord application will show a pop-up at the bottom of the screen asking you to "Save Changes" or "Reset" - choose "Save Changes".

+Your bot now has no access to that channel, and users cannot send it commands from that channel!

 ## Additional Information

-This bot uses the [discord.js](https://discord.js.org) library to interact with the Discord API rather than directly doing so.
+This bot uses the [discord.js](https://discord.js.org) library to interact with the Discord API.
 You can check out the docs for the library [here](https://discord.js.org/#/docs/main/stable/general/welcome).

 ## Ask For Help

-If you have any question about the project, you can create an issue and ask it.
+If you have any questions or suggestions about the project, you can create an issue for your question.
+Please provide as much information as possible when creating an issue.
 You can also reach us in the FCC's official [Discord](https://discord.gg/KVUmVXA).

 Happy Coding!